carderne/moz-offgrid-data/README.md

 4. Zonal statistics to get Minimum value from distance raster into clusters geometry.
 5. Create new column and multiply by 100 to get from degrees to km and convert to integer.

-## Province, district, posto aggregates
-### Attributes to add
-These need to be added separately to province, district and posto layers.
-Use OCHA layers as base.

-- [x] Population: calculate from latest WorldPop
-- [x] Households: divide above by 5
-- [x] Area: calculate in QGIS
-- [x] Electricity access: from USAID and official numbers
-- [x] Poverty rate: from OPHI data
-- [x] Schools: count sites in QGIS
-- [x] Health site: count in QGIS

-### Population and households
-Use Zonal statistics with Worldpop, then convert to integer.
-For households, divide by 5 then convert to integer.

-### Area
-In field calculator, use `$area / 1e6` as integer.

-### Schools and health sites
-OCHA for health and OSM for schools.
-Use QGIS `Count points in polygon`.

-### Poverty and electricity access
-Manually enter into ADM1 layer.
-Use OPHI's MPI (Multidimensional Poverty Index) for poverty.

-Then use QGIS `Join attributes by field value` on `ADM1_PCODE` to get into districts and postos.

 # TODO
 - Add GHI, demand, score for each cluster